stellar/go/services/ticker/README.md

 ## Using the CLI
 You can also test the Ticker locally, without the Docker setup.
 For that, you'll need a PostgreSQL instance running.
 In order to build the Ticker project, follow these steps:
-1. Install `go-dep`
-2. Go to the monorepo root and install the dependencies: `$ cd ../.. && dep ensure -v`
+1. See the details in [README.md](../../../../README.md#dependencies) for installing dependencies.
-3. After the dependencies are installed, run `$ go run main.go --help` to see the list of available commands.
+2. Run `$ go run main.go --help` to see the list of available commands.